Terms and Conditions

 - A range of long-only open-ended funds (sub-funds within an OEIC that is incorporated in Ireland and authorised and supervised by the Central Bank of Ireland which operates under EU legislation).
 The Funds are approved by the Financial Conduct Authority for sale in the UK.

-- A range of long-only open-ended funds (sub-funds of TB Guinness Investment Funds, an investment company with variable capital incorporated with limited liability and registered by the Financial Conduct Authority.
+- A range of long-only open-ended funds (sub-funds of WS Guinness Investment Funds, an investment company with variable capital incorporated with limited liability and registered by the Financial Conduct Authority.

 - A discretionary-managed Enterprise Investment Scheme (EIS Service) investing in EIS-qualifying companies.
 The Service comprises a range of investment themes which can be accessed by investors via a sequence of dated “offerings”.